Ciarah1991/Technical-Writing-Portfolio/<h1>Security and Privacy Settings for Wh.md

 Transfer money between bank institutions.
 Card and bank numbers are stored encrypted in a secured network.
 However, payment transactions are not end-to-end encrypted due to the financial institutions need of related information to process transactions.

-WhatsApp is able to provide further protection for users.
-Users are able to enable the following:
+For further protection, WhatsApp allow users are able to enable the following:

 <ul>
 	<li> Two step verification</li>